Carotid Artery disease is mainly caused by atherosclerosis, thus affecting the blood flow to our brains, resulting in strokes.

 The carotid arteries are the main arteries supplying our brains with blood and oxygen.
-There are two Carotid arteries; one on each side of our necks.
-Just like any artery in our blood; Carotid Artery diseases is mainly caused by atherosclerosis; thus affecting the blood flow to our brains which would result in strokes.
+There are two Carotid arteries, one on each side of our necks.

-Your risk increases as you age, and is heightened if you have a history of smoking, high blood pressure, high cholesterol, diabetes or heart disease.
+Risks factors are advanced age if you have a history of smoking, high blood pressure, high cholesterol, diabetes, or heart disease.

 -May be absent: Most people with carotid artery disease, even with severe blockage, experience no symptoms.
-The condition is found in a routine physical or imaging for other diseases will discover the stenosis or blockage.
+Instead, a routine physical or imaging for other diseases will discover the stenosis or blockage.

-Carotid Arteries imaging is done using Doppler Ultra-Sound, CT-scan, or MRA maybe be used to image the carotid arteries.
+Doppler Ultra-Sound, CT-scan, or MRA maybe be used to image the carotid arteries.
 Depending on the presentation and planned procedure.

 -Medication can help slow the progression of carotid artery disease.
 When there is a degree of narrowing, less than 50-60% Aspirin and medications lower your cholesterol and blood pressure.
 However, medications may need to be adjusted as the disease progresses.

--If Carotid artery disease is symptomatic then the treatment is directed to managing the stroke and repairing the artery to prevent further strokes.
+If Carotid artery disease is symptomatic, the treatment is directed to managing the stroke and repairing the artery to prevent further strokes.

--Carotid Endarterectomy; is the surgical procedure in which the artery is cleaned from the plaque.
-It is considered the golden standard for managing the Carotid artery disease by all international medical authorities.
+-Carotid Endarterectomy; is the surgical procedure in which we clean the artery from the plaque.
+It is considered the golden standard for managing Carotid artery disease by all international medical authorities.

--Carotid artery stent angioplasty; which is placing a stent inside the artery to prevent further stokes is recommended in selected cases.
-It has a higher rate of complications than traditional surgical repair.
+-Carotid artery stent angioplasty, which is placing a stent inside the artery to prevent further strokes, is recommended in selected cases.
+However, it has a higher rate of complications than traditional surgical repair.